CSC1-1101-TTh9-S21/ps7/README.md

 ## Step 3: Run the starter program
-1. In IDLE, open the file in the directory you just downloaded called `DIY_photoshop.py`.
+1. In IDLE, open the file in the directory you just downloaded called `ps7.py`.
 2. Run the program.
 3. You should see a very primitive-looking graphical user iterface (GUI), like this.
+(There is a lot of code in the `ps7.py` file that manages how this GUI works, together with the various modules that are imported.
+You won't be modifying that code.)
 Where indicated in the picture below, click `Browse`, and then select one of the `ppm` image files in this directory.

 <img src="browse.png" width=500>